 Child Support / Depository is our centralized office for child support and alimony payments.
 Our clerks process payments for Clay County, Florida, cases only.

 The Florida Legislature mandated the Department of Revenue to contract with the Florida Court Clerks & Comptrollers and each depository to operate and maintain a State Disbursement Unit (SDU).
-The SDU is responsible for the collection and disbursement of all payments for Clay County.
+The SDU is responsible for the collection and disbursement of all payments for Clay County and is part of our office’s Civil Department.

 The Florida Child Support Payment Resource Center is the optimal online tool for citizens making online payments as well as for anyone who needs assistance with the child support payment process.